Top

 1. The name “Hammock Coast” is a fairly new nickname for the area on the South Carolina coast between the Grand Strand and Charleston.
 Georgetown County made the “Hammock Coast” its official tourism moniker in 2010.
 It is now a registered trademark.

-But just one visit to the five relaxed and welcoming communities of the Hammock CoastGeorgetown, Murrells Inlet, southern Garden City, Pawleys Island, Litchfield Beach and Andrews – and you’ll see why the hammock is the perfect symbol for the area.
+But just one visit to the six relaxed and welcoming communities of the Hammock CoastGeorgetown, Murrells Inlet, southern Garden City, Pawleys Island, Litchfield Beach and Andrews – and you’ll see why the hammock is the perfect symbol for the area.

 Pawleys Island Hammocks are woven in cream-colored cotton rope in a wide-open lattice pattern with wooden stretcher bars at top and bottom.
 (Photo by Chris Rogers/Georgetown County Chamber of Commerce)